To Aspirant Poets

 Would have dreamt to realise.

-A matchless way to figure out
+And a matchless way to investigate

-Contemporary poets, so Unpoetic
+Popular poets, so Unpoetic

-Are celebrities created by a critic,
+Are Catos* created by a critic,

 Constantly seeking out for an artistic